themeum/tutor/readme.txt

 Fix: Admin submitted courses were ending up in the course review section
 Fix: The Content Drip add-on date picker was showing the wrong date format
 Fix: Wrong instructor count was showing up on the reports page
+Fix: Report was showing wrong calculation for course enroll, lesson and quiz count
+Fix: Loco Translator was not Translating "True" and "False" Text
+Fix: "Erase upon uninstallation" option of "Settings" was not working before
+Fix: Different profile picture was showing up in different pages

 = 2.0.1 - March 23, 2022